Constantius II: Early life

-Constantius was born in 317 at Sirmium, Pannonia.
+Flavius Julius Constantius was born in 317 at Sirmium, Pannonia, now Serbia.
 He was the third son of Constantine the Great, and second by his second wife Fausta, the daughter of Maximian.
-Constantius was made caesar by his father on 8 November 324.
+Constantius was made caesar by his father on 8 November 324, at the age of 7.
 In 336, religious unrest in Armenia and tense relations between Constantine and king Shapur II caused war to break out between Rome and Sassanid Persia.
 Though he made initial preparations for the war, Constantine fell ill and sent Constantius east to take command of the eastern frontier.
 Before Constantius arrived, the Persian general Narses, who was possibly the king's brother, overran Mesopotamia and captured Amida.
 Constantius promptly attacked Narses, and after suffering minor setbacks defeated and killed Narses at the Battle of Narasara.
 Constantius captured Amida and initiated a major refortification of the city, enhancing the city's circuit walls and constructing large towers.
 He also built a new stronghold in the hinterland nearby, naming it Antinopolis.